 In keeping with the priorities established by the RSA, the USF RMHC graduate program is designed to provide the student competencies in the rehabilitation of adults with complex physical, mental or emotional disabilities and to provide a special relevance to state vocational rehabilitation services and closely related cooperating private agencies and programs.

 The major purpose of the RSA academic scholarship award is to increase the supply of rehabilitation personnel available for employment as rehabilitation counselors in public and private sector and in nonprofit agencies involved in the vocational rehabilitation of individuals with disabilities.
 The focus of the project is to integrate customized employment (CE) practices into the core curriculum in alignment with new legislation (WIOA) that requires public VR systems to add customized employment options to their menu of services.

-Aim 1: Recruit a minimum of 30 scholars over the five-year period, with outreach to underserved
+Aim 1: Recruit a minimum of 25 scholars (5 annually), with outreach to underserved groups*,

-groups, to increase the number of competent rehabilitation professionals available
+to increase the number of competent rehabilitation professionals available to work

-Aim 2: Provide high quality training based on the recommendations of researchers and effective practices in the field to promote competitive, integrated employment outcomes for VR consumers.
+Aim 2: Provide quality training based on the recommendations of researchers and evidence-based practices in the field to promote competitive, integrated employment outcomes for VR consumers.

 Aim 3: Provide targeted training on CE strategies designed to identify the interests and talents of job seekers and to negotiate career placements in competitive, integrated settings.

 Aim 4: Enhance collaborative relationships with VR, community-based providers, employers, and other stakeholders to promote a more efficient, effective, and seamless system.